-Many people get into a Medicare Advantage plan with the belief that it will cost less than Original Medicare.
+Many people get into a Medicare Advantage plan believing it will cost less than Original Medicare.
 For some people, it works out that way.
 For others, it doesn’t.

 When it doesn’t, Medigap may be a better solution.

-If you have discovered the difference between Medicare Supplements and Medicare Advantage and you want to switch, you have two options.
+If you have discovered the difference between Medicare Supplements and Medicare Advantage and want to switch, you have two options.
 You can switch from Medicare Advantage to Medigap if you are within your trial right period.
-You may also have the option to make the switch during two Medicare enrollment periodsEnrollment periods are designated time periods to enroll or disenroll from the various parts of Medicare.
-There are six Medicare enrollment periods..
+You may also be able to switch during two Medicare enrollment periods.

-In this article, we will walk through your trial right, other Medigap protections, and exactly when you can make the switch from Medicare Advantage to Original Medicare.
+In this article, we will walk through your trial right, other Medigap protections, and when you can switch from Medicare Advantage to Original Medicare.

 Key Takeaways

-- If you join a Medicare Advantage plan, the private insurance company provides your Medicare Part AMedicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B (Original Medicare) benefits.
+• If you join a Medicare Advantage plan, the private insurance company provides your Medicare Part A and Part B (Original Medicare) benefits.

 Can I Switch from a Medicare Advantage Plan Back to Original Medicare?